Skip to main content

 Step 2: Selecting the Correct Payment Plan

-Next, considering Effective Aging, the system determines which Payment Plan should be offered based on previously set conditions.
+Next, the system determines which Payment Plan should be offered based on the conditions set, including the balance age category and the Total Pending Balance.

 Example Payment Plans: